 "I sometimes ask staff for help and they have always been lovely.
 They are very attentive and keen to make sure I am ok."

-"I work for an events agency and I am currently arranging the world's first fully accessible and inclusive mass-participation event, which will launch in September 2016.
+"I work for an events agency and I am currently arranging the world's first fully accessible and inclusive mass-participation event.
 It's called Parallel London.

 "I have a young son called Oliver.
 He's 11 months old and we live in North London.
 If you have mobility impairment it is quite tricky to get into central London.
-It is only exemplified if you are travelling with someone with a pram.
+It is amplified if you are travelling with someone with a pram.

 "The Overground, while sometimes subject to delays, has made it possible that my son's grandparents can be part of his life.
 It really enables my family to be better connected.
 It is great to know as well that there are a range of options available.

 "And of course the staff are definitely the best part of travelling on the network.
 I use Twitter for @TfLaccess as they are normally really good at pushing out disruption messaging.

 "Good signage and real-time announcements when there are disruptions is one of the little things that have made a real difference.
 For example, if a lift is broken I appreciate the driver letting me know that there is no step-free access to the platform and then I won't get off the train.
 A simple thing but very useful to me."

 "I live in Kensington with my wife.
 I have worked with Action for the Blind for the last 21 years.
 My job is around access technology in the workplace and universities.
 On a day-to-day basis that means messing around with technology!
 I am a bit of a fitness freak - I attend the gym three or four times a week.
 I love my movies and music as well as comedy.
 That's pretty much what I am all about.